CISO

 JUNE 9, 2026

-Anthropic's new flagship model can silently substitute a different AI during a session.
-Enterprise authorization policies must name both models and the substitution condition, or the coverage record is incomplete.
+Anthropic's new flagship model can silently substitute a different AI mid-session.
+Authorization policies must name both models and the substitution condition, or the coverage record is incomplete.

 Anthropic launched Claude Fable 5 and Claude Mythos 5 on June 9, 2026.
 Fable 5 is the first Mythos-class model released for general use.
 It includes safety classifiers that intercept queries in cybersecurity, biology and chemistry, and distillation categories, routing those queries to Claude Opus 4.8 instead.
 Anthropic reports the fallback occurs in fewer than 5% of sessions.
 The launch introduces a mandatory 30-day data retention requirement for all Fable 5 and Mythos 5 traffic on first- and third-party surfaces.
 Anthropic states the retained data will not be used for model training and will be deleted after 30 days in most cases.